cmelab/planckton-flow/README.md

         ```bash
         module load cuda/10
         ```
-    3. The conda environment is active
+    3. The conda environment is active,
         ```bash
         conda activate planckton-flow
         ```
-    4. The `PLANCKTON_SIMG` variable is set, the basic workflow is something like this:
+    4. And the `PLANCKTON_SIMG` variable is set,

+the basic workflow is something like this:

 1. Edit the init file to define state point space